satwikkansal/wtfpython/README.md

 #### 💡 Explanation:
 + The behavior in first and second snippets is due to a CPython optimization (called string interning) that tries to use existing immutable objects in some cases rather than creating a new object every time.
-+ After being "interned", many variables may reference the same string object in memory (saving memory thereby).
++ After being "interned," many variables may reference the same string object in memory (saving memory thereby).
 + In the snippets above, strings are implicitly interned.
-The decision of when to implicitly intern a string is implementation dependent.
+The decision of when to implicitly intern a string is implementation-dependent.
 There are some rules that can be used to guess if a string will be interned or not:
   * All length 0 and length 1 strings are interned.
   * Strings are interned at compile time (`'wtf'` will be interned but `''.join(['w', 't', 'f']` will not be interned)
   * Strings that are not composed of ASCII letters, digits or underscores, are not interned.
 This explains why `'wtf!'` was not interned due to `!`.
-Cpython implementation of this rule can be found [here](https://github.com/python/cpython/blob/3.6/Objects/codeobject.c#L19)
+CPython implementation of this rule can be found [here](https://github.com/python/cpython/blob/3.6/Objects/codeobject.c#L19)
   <img src="images/string-intern/string_intern.png" alt="">
 + When `a` and `b` are set to `"wtf!"` in the same line, the Python interpreter creates a new object, then references the second variable at the same time.
 If you do it on separate lines, it doesn't "know" that there's already `wtf!` as an object (because `"wtf!"` is not implicitly interned as per the facts mentioned above).
-It's an compile time optimization.
+It's a compile-time optimization.
 This optimization doesn't apply to 3.7.x versions of CPython (check this [issue](https://github.com/satwikkansal/wtfpython/issues/100) for more discussion).
-+ The compile unit in interactive environment like ipython consists of single statement, whereas it consists of the entire module in case of modules. `a, b = "wtf!", "wtf!"` is single statement, whereas `a = "wtf!"; b = "wtf!"` are 2 statements in single line.
++ A compile unit in an interactive environment like IPython consists of a single statement, whereas it consists of the entire module in case of modules. `a, b = "wtf!", "wtf!"` is single statement, whereas `a = "wtf!"; b = "wtf!"` are two statements in a single line.
 This explains why the identities are different in `a = "wtf!"; b = "wtf!"`, and also explain why they are same when invoked in `some_file.py`
-+ The abrupt change in output of the fourth snippet is due to a [peephole optimization](https://en.wikipedia.org/wiki/Peephole_optimization) technique known as Constant folding.
++ The abrupt change in the output of the fourth snippet is due to a [peephole optimization](https://en.wikipedia.org/wiki/Peephole_optimization) technique known as Constant folding.
 This means the expression `'a'*20` is replaced by `'aaaaaaaaaaaaaaaaaaaa'` during compilation to save a  few clock cycles during runtime.
-Constant folding only occurs for strings having length less than 20.
+Constant folding only occurs for strings having a length of less than 20.
 (Why?
 Imagine the size of `.pyc` file generated as a result of the expression `'a'*10**10`).
 [Here's](https://github.com/python/cpython/blob/3.6/Python/peephole.c#L288) the implementation source for the same.
 + Note: In Python 3.7, Constant folding was moved out from peephole optimizer to the new AST optimizer with some change in logic as well, so the third snippet doesn't work for Python 3.7.
 You can read more about the change [here](https://bugs.python.org/issue11549).

 ---